Skip to content

 Temperament and behaviour

-Bichon Frises can be yappy and destroy things by chewing.
-This behaviour is normally due to separation anxiety, so they shouldn’t be left alone for too long.
-Giving them toys to play with or having a companion will also help.
+Separation anxiety can cause them to bark or become destructive, so they shouldn’t be left alone for too long.
+Giving them toys to play with or a companion will also help.

 Common health problems